w3c/html-ruby/explainers/ruby-tts.md

-  However, if working from the annotation alone, the user agent would be faced with “はははしっている”, which it might interpret correctly, but may also read literally as “hahaha sitteiru” (Ha Ha Ha!
+  However, if working from the annotation alone, the user agent would be faced with “はははしっている”, which it might interpret correctly, but may also read literally as “hahaha shitteiru” (Ha Ha Ha!
 I Know), or the rather bizarre “ha wa hashitteiru” (The tooth is running).

 * Even though many Japanese speakers are not consciously aware of it,